mdbootstrap/bootstrap-hover-dropdown/README.md

 ### Contributions

 [Mattia Larentis](https://github.com/nostalgiaz) helped me with the idea for the data-attributes and doing the options via an object.

+### Roadmap

+As this plugin, in its simplicity, is pretty much exactly what I intend it to be, I don't plan to implement any new features. **One exception:** I would like to tweak it so that when you're in a submenu, it doesn't instantly close when you hover outside of it.

+If you have ideas for a new feature or something along those lines, you're welcome to share them with me, but I am not likely to implement it/merge your pull without a very compelling reason.
+You are absolutely free to create a fork and implement the feature yourself for your and others' use.

+This, of course, does not speak for bugs.
+If you have a bug, please bring it to my attention, and I will try and fix it.
+Note that 93.7% of people's issues are caused by incorrect markup, so please double check that first.

 ### Me